erasche/docker-apollo/README.md

 ## Running the Container

-The container is publicly available as `gmod/apollo:stable`.
-The recommended method for launching the container is via docker-compose due to a dependency on a postgres image.
+The container is publicly available as `quay.io/erasche/apollo:cpt`

 There are a large number of environment variables that can be adjusted to suit your site's needs.
 These can be seen in the